ethereum-optimism/design-docs/protocol/l1-upgrades.md

 Since new values in storage are fairly rare, with the possible exception of the System Config, we'll assume just one new value per-chain, giving a cost of: 17,300 + 6\*7,800 + 20,000 = 84,100

-This is a lower bound, but if we give a healthy margin of 3x,for about 250,000 per chain upgraded, we can fit 120 OP Chain upgrades inside an L1 block.
+This is a lower bound, but if we give a healthy margin of 3x, for about 250,000 per chain upgraded, we can fit 120 OP Chain upgrades inside an L1 block.